Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions

-In this section we describe the entangled thermodynamics of the three de Sitter horizons, captured by the Gibbs free energy $G$, and show how it encodes information about the possible phase transitions of the de Sitter black hole system.
-For concreteness and technical simplicity the approach is illustrated on a `test spacetime' of the charged-dS black hole (reviewed in the next subsection).
-A more complicated example is briefly studied towards the end to show that dS black holes can, similar to their AdS cousins, demonstrate reentrant phase transitions.
+In this section we show how the thermodynamics of the three de Sitter horizons can be captured by a single Gibbs free energy, and how such a quantity encodes information about possible phase transitions of the de Sitter black hole system.
+For concreteness and technical simplicity this is illustrated on a `test spacetime' of the charged dS black hole in four dimensions.